 Presents classical thermodynamics: properties of pure substances, ideal gas law, work and heat, first and second laws, entropy, power cycles, introduction to heat transfer.
-Prerequisite: PHYS 142 with a C or better.
+Prerequisite: MATH 271 with a C or better and PHYS 142 with a C or better.
 (PCS 1.1, 3 credit hours: 3 hours lecture, 0 hours lab)